rare's Trail Network (Waterloo Region)

-Please help us educate others in our community about protecting and respecting this incredible natural resource.
-Please report any signs of abuses of the use of rare trails by calling 519-650-9336.
+Help to educate others in our community about respecting the land we live on.
+Please report any signs of abuses of the use of rare trails by calling our administrative hub, Lamb’s Inn at 519-650-9336.

-Please carry out all garbage — conserving the beauty of this natural space is one of rare’s top missions, please help us keep it beautiful.
+Please carry out all garbage — conserving the beauty of this natural space is one of rare’s top missions.
+Please help us keep it clean.

-Please note there is no camping, campfires, foraging, or hunting anywhere on the reserve.
+No camping, campfires, foraging, or hunting is permitted anywhere on the reserve.

 The use of motorized vehicles are prohibited on all rare trails.